Rocky Peak 30/50 Trail Runs

 50K Ultra Run Course Description

-The 50K race begins in Corriganville with a one-mile loop in the park before heading up the steep Corriganville trail to Rocky Peak and over to Chumash.
+We have made a few minor changes to the 50K race course to make it a "true 50K"...
+31.08 miles with 5411' of elevation gain and loss.
+You will begin in Corriganville Park with a one-mile loop before heading up the steep Corriganville trail to Rocky Peak and over to Chumash.
 Chumash converges with Evening Sky then intersects with the Marr Land/Las Llajas Trailhead.
 It is a short wide, paved fire road to the bottom of Hot Dog Hill linking you to the southern side of Tapo Open Space Trail loop which takes you to Marr Land.
-Follow Marr Land east to Rocky Peak where the Corriganville trail takes you steeply back down to Corriganville Park and the Finish Line.
-The grueling terrain inspires the true grit spirit an endurance runner has right from the start with a 1.85 mile rise (from 1,115' elevation to 2,400') that carries on to a total of 3,750'.
-In the end, you will have run up hill close to 12,000 ' (that's about 2.25 miles)!
-You will be climbing four peaks (elevation change of 6,000') 60% fire roads and 40% single track trails.
+Follow Marr Land eastward to Rocky Peak where the Corriganville trail takes you steeply back down to Corriganville Park and the Finish Line.

 30K Trail Run Course Description

-The 30K begins in Corriganville with a one-mile loop in the park before heading up the steep Corriganville Trail to Rocky Peak and to Chumash Trail.
+We also made a welcome adjustment to the 30K course this year so that it measures 18.63 with 3458' of elevation gain and loss.
+Beginning in Corriganville Park, you will run one half-mile before heading up the steep Corriganville Trail to Rocky Peak and to Chumash Trail.
 Chumash converges with Evening Sky then intersects with the Marr Land/Las Llajas Trailhead that leads you eastward to Rocky Peak where the Corriganville trail takes you steeply back down to Corriganville Park and the Finish Line.
-You will be climbing two peaks (elevation change of 3,700') 60% fire roads and 40% single track trails.
+You will be climbing two peaks with 60% fire roads and 40% single track trails.

 50K Cutoffs/Drop Bags

 30K Cutoffs/Drop Bags